RedTurtle/rt.calendarinandout/README.rst

 ----

 * Complete internazionalization
-* Now duplicate values are forbidden, this should be an option
 * Add an option to trigger the client side validation of the added date format
 * Gives to developer a way to control date format used
 * Some artwork will be a nice plus :)